 In the evening, attractions continued… we booked the night sightseeing at the Helfstyn castle, which besides “regular” tour guide, included also knight’s performance or fire show.

-Night sightseeing is organized in September and October, but keep an eye on the Helfstyn calendar published on an official webpage to search for free entrance or thematic tours, that will take you to the Middle Ages, when the King with its knights and craftsmen lived on castle.
+Night sightseeing is organized in September and October, but keep an eye on the Helfstyn calendar published on an official webpage to search for free entrance or thematic tours, that will take you to the Middle Ages, when the King with its knights and craftsmen lived on the castle.

 Until the end of September cycle buses or cycle trains can take you to Velke Karlovice and then you can enjoy your ride all way down through Karolinka, Halenkov, Hovezi, in all mentioned you can stop to go into the heritage park.

 Next on the way is Vsetin, which by the city’s brochure is advertised as a “paradise for winter and summer sport activities”.
 It’s a starting point for various hiking and biking trails.
-On the other hand, on winter you can enjoy skiing in Horni Jasenka, located at the edge of the city.
+On the other hand, in winter you can enjoy skiing in Horni Jasenka, located at the edge of the city.
 While in Vsetin, we dedicated some time to see the view from the Wallachia Region Museum’s lookout tower.
-We could see Beskids mountains, Museum’s yard or the nearby church.
+We could see Beskids mountains, Museum’s yard, or the nearby church.

 Before we rode back to Valaske Mezirici, we’d enjoyed the most caloric meal we’ve ever had.
 We stayed in a restaurant “U tri slunecnic”(at three sunflowers) ordered hot chocolate and pancakes with ice creams and maple syrup.
-We gathered strengths for the come back and rode the same path number 501 to Valaske Mezirici.
+We gathered strengths for the comeback and rode the same path number 501 to Valaske Mezirici.